erikenbody/markdown-cv/index.md

 `2014`
 Porotona Primary School Guest Teacher, Milne Bay Province, Papua New Guinea Guest speaker at local primary school to teach fundamentals of ecology and field biology

+`2013,16,17`
+Volunteer at Louisiana Rice & Rails festival
+Annual event focused on bringing together birdwatchers and rice farmers to further appreciate the rich cultural traditions of Southern Louisiana and monitor populations of Yellow Rails.
+Assisted with bird banding and co-led local birding tours.

 ### Specialized Training